 Her managerial skills led her to becoming an Ofsted personnel advisor, before she joined Mencap in 2007.
 Angela describes her life at Mencap as very busy and that she’s very proud of the work the charity does.

-John Cowman - Director of services
+John Cowman - Director of inclusive communities and partnerships

 LinkedIn: John Cowman